Gold Medal Chimney: Dix Hill Homeowners Trust Us for Chimney Sweep & Fireplace Services

 - Chimney Rebuild: Chimney damaged beyond repair?
 We have the expertise to rebuild your chimney from the ground up.
 Our team will carefully assess the situation, design a safe and effective rebuilding plan, and execute the project with precision and care.

+We also offer dryer vent cleaning.
 Lint buildup can significantly reduce dryer efficiency, increase drying times, and even pose a serious fire hazard.
 Our experienced technicians will thoroughly clean your dryer vent, removing lint and anything that shouldn’t be there to improve airflow, reduce energy costs, and most importantly, enhance the safety of your home.

 What Happens if Water Freezes Inside My Chimney During the Winter?